techtown-training/kubernetes-intro/exercise/exercise2.3-k8s_simple_example.md

 [ConfigMap](http://kubernetes.io/docs/user-guide/configmap/) is a special K8s resource that maps to configuration files or environment variables inside a Pod.

-Lets create configmap from a directory.
+Lets create ConfigMap from a directory.
 Our `conf.d` contains a `default.conf` file:

 ```
 cat conf.d/default.conf